 - Gather information that helps them make better software for their cloud etc. platforms.

-Microsoft has tapped the thousands of spambots originating from cybercriminals and led them to an artificial sink or honey pots, so that computers across the world, especially in East Asia-Pacific region are safe.
+Microsoft has tapped the thousands of spambots originating from cybercriminals and led them to an artificial sink or honey pots, so that computers across the world, especially in the East Asia-Pacific region are safe.
 According to their study, most of the infected computers are found in countries situated in East Asia and outside Europe.
 However, they, sitting at Redmond, are running an analysis all the while to counter whatever type of malware they can detect, and stop them from spreading any further to contain the damage.

 Using pirated software leaves your computer systems more open to malicious computer viruses, worms and Trojans?
 Or that as many as 65% of DVDs and PCs sold with pirated software in India are already pre-infected with malware that facilitates cybercrime?!

 These were some of the explosive findings of Microsoft India’s Truthlabs report